mui/material-ui/docs/data/material/migration/migration-v4/migration-v4.md

 The codemods handle many of the breaking changes, but others must be addressed manually.

-Whether or not you choose to use the codemods, you are now ready to move on to the first of two [breaking changes](/material-ui/migration/v5-style-changes/) documents, which will walk you through the process of handling all remaining breaking changes.
+Whether or not you choose to use the codemods, you are now ready to move on to the first of two [breaking changes](/material-ui/migration/v5-style-changes/) documents.